kbg2201/CS479/week9/week9.md

 ![Screenshot from 2023-05-02 20-57-52](https://user-images.githubusercontent.com/111537927/235830421-3dba45e7-bb27-4cbf-823f-e57489a42732.png)

 Because I dont want to input my responses every time that I create the fault I put in automated responsed to cause the segmentation fault in the python script to be used.

 ![Screenshot from 2023-05-05 22-19-16](https://user-images.githubusercontent.com/111537927/236601828-45a84296-2a25-4f40-bd78-e7d2bbebeb20.png)

+Also to keep this automated and get the information I need about the fault I had to locate the core file.
+That was the big struggle for me.
+There was a lot of confusion initially of how the core file is used.
+Once I learned that, I found the core file.
+The core file was located in the location "core._home_aggie_Downloads_pizza.1000.5ee8c735-2685-4494-a494-151979063b51.7826.2462538".
+Unfortunately for me I could use the